PavloGitsCode/Pavterm/README.md

-# A small Terminal Emulator
+# A Small Terminal Emulator

 ### Purpose: